- Johnson Controls (Lexington, TN) site November 8, 2018 Open House

 Released September 2018

 The United States Department of Energy (DOE) is requesting comments on the Proposed Plan for providing additional onsite disposal capacity for waste generated from the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (CERCLA) cleanup at the Oak Ridge Reservation.
-The public comment period for this document is from September 10 - December 10, 2018.
+The public comment period for this document is open until January 9, 2019 (the previous due date was December 10, 2018).
 You can provide comments at the public information sessions on Sept.
 13 or Oct.
 2, or at the public hearing on November 7.

 The public can mail or email comments to:Mr. John Michael Japp P.O.
 Box 2001 Oak Ridge, TN 37831 John.Japp@orem.doe.gov